CodeVibranium/Notes/Database/Database.md

 > To do a multiple comparison we use the AND operator and the OR operator

-- EX `SELECT * FROM cities WHERE are NOT IN(1200,8000) AND name!='DELHI`.
+- EX `SELECT * FROM cities WHERE area NOT IN(1200,8000) AND name!='DELHI`.
 Here we saying give me all the records where area is not 1200 and area is not 8000 and the name in that record should not be delhi

-- EX `SELECT * FROM cities WHERE are NOT IN(1200,8000) OR name='DELHI`.
+- EX `SELECT * FROM cities WHERE area NOT IN(1200,8000) OR name='DELHI`.
 Here we saying give me all the records where area is not 1200 and area is not 8000 or the name in that record should be delhi

 - `SELECT name, manufacturer FROM phones WHERE manufacturer= 'Apple' OR manufacturer='Samsung'`
 - `SELECT name, manufacturer FROM phones WHERE manufacturer IN ('Apple','Samsung')`